Financial Aid Checklist

 • Respond to requests from the college you will be attending.
 Keep copies of everything you send.

-• Fall semester bill notification arrives in your school student account.
+• The Fall Semester bill notification will arrive in your school student account.
 Share this with your intended authorized payor if they are helping to pay the bill and make them an authorized user through the Payment Center.
 Your financial aid will appear as a credit on the bill.

 • If you wish to decrease your Federal Direct Student Loan(s), please complete that step on your financial aid dashboard.